anshss/aw-sdk/docs/creating-new-tool.md

 ## Copy Required Configuration Files

-Copy the following files from an existing tool package (e.g., fss-tool-sign-ecdsa) to your new package:
+Copy the following files from an existing tool package (e.g., aw-tool-sign-ecdsa) to your new package:

 1. Configuration files:
    - `tsconfig.lib.json`